Jarren Duran Player Props: Red Sox vs. Yankees

-The Boston Red Sox, including Jarren Duran (.294 slugging percentage in past 10 games, including zero homers), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+Jarren Duran -- with a slugging percentage of .267 in his past 10 games (including no homers) -- will be in action for the Boston Red Sox against the New York Yankees, with Clarke Schmidt on the hill, on June 11 at 7:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with an RBI) against the Guardians.
+In his last game he had a hitless performance (0-for-1) against the Yankees.

 Jarren Duran Game Info & Props vs. the Yankees